JeremyTCD/Mimo/ReadMe.md

 ## Publishing Your Blog
 TODO

-## Modifying BasicBlog
+## Modifying Mimo
-The sections above pertain to using BasicBlog as is.
-You might want to modify BasicBlog to create your own theme instead.
+The sections above pertain to using Mimo as is.
+You might want to modify Mimo to create your own theme instead.
 This section covers all you need to know to get started.

-### Building BasicBlog
+### Building Mimo
 1. Fork this repository.
 2. Clone your fork:

    ```
-   C:\your\path> git clone https://github.com/YourName/DocFx.Themes.BasicBlog.git
+   C:\your\path> git clone https://github.com/YourName/DocFx.Themes.Mimo.git
    ```

-3. Install BasicBlog's yarn dependencies by running the following command in the  *docfx-themes-basicblog* directory:
+3. Install Mimo's yarn dependencies by running the following command in the  *docfx-themes-mimo* directory:

    ```
-   C:\your\path\docfx-themes-basicblog> yarn install
+   C:\your\path\docfx-themes-mimo> yarn install
    ```

-   This command generates a directory named *node_modules*. *node_modules* contains BasicBlog's Yarn dependencies.
+   This command generates a directory named *node_modules*. *node_modules* contains Mimo's Yarn dependencies.

-2. Build BasicBlog by running one of the following commands:
+2. Build Mimo by running one of the following commands:

    ```
-   C:\your\path\docfx-themes-basicblog> yarn run build-dev
+   C:\your\path\docfx-themes-mimo> yarn run build-dev
    ```

    or

    ```
-   C:\your\path\docfx-themes-basicblog> yarn run build-production
+   C:\your\path\docfx-themes-mimo> yarn run build-production
    ```

-   Both of these commands generate a directory named *dist*. *dist* contains everything that will be included in the BasicBlog Yarn package.
+   Both of these commands generate a directory named *dist*. *dist* contains everything that will be included in the Mimo Yarn package.
 Note that when running `build-production`, some files will be minified and some file names will be appended with hashes to help with caching.
 Production mode is slower and should not be used while developing.

-### Serving BasicBlog in watch mode
+### Serving Mimo in watch mode

-1. To serve BasicBlog in watch mode, a blog project is required so that there is content to display (articles, categories etc).
-By default, the blog project *docfx-themes-basicblog/examples/blog* is served when you run the following command in *docfx-themes-basicblog*, using an administrator shell:
+1. To serve Mimo in watch mode, a blog project is required so that there is content to display (articles, categories etc).
+By default, the blog project *docfx-themes-mimo/examples/blog* is served when you run the following command in *docfx-themes-mimo*, using an administrator shell:

    ```
    yarn run serve-dev [-- [-d <blog project directory>] [-l debug]]

-   # Append `-- -d <blog project directory>` to use a blog project other than docfx-themes-basicblog/examples/blog.
+   # Append `-- -d <blog project directory>` to use a blog project other than docfx-themes-mimo/examples/blog.
    # Append `-- -l debug` to view debug level ouput.
    ```

    The site should be available at port 8080 (navigate to *localhost:8080* to view it).
-Changes to the contents of the following directories in *docfx-themes-basicblog* will trigger a DocFx rebuild and a page reload:
+Changes to the contents of the following directories in *docfx-themes-mimo* will trigger a DocFx rebuild and a page reload:
    - *fonts*
    - *misc*
    - *plugins*